 “Fabulous historic footsteps across the centuries”

 “Let us all do our bit to keep the traditions of England for our children”

 “ HEAVEN ON EARTH!
 THANK YOU!”

 I think, to use modern parlance, the take away from looking through the eyes of our visitors is just how lucky we are as a village to have St John the Baptist Church.
-If you haven’t been for a while then why not come and appreciate it through one or more of the many events and services being held here throughout the rest of 2017.
+If you haven’t been for a while then why not come and appreciate it through one or more of the many events and services held here during the year.
 If you are a regular then see you soon!